-HUD may award the CCHA funding for a specified category of families of the waiting list.
+HUD may award a CCHA funding for a specified category of families on the waiting list.
 The CCHA must use this funding only to assist the families within the specified category.
-Within this category of families, the order in which such families are assisted is determined according to the policies provided in Section 4-III.C.
+In order to assist families within a targeted funding category, the CCHA may skip families that do not qualify within the targeted funding category.
+Within this category of families, the order inwhich such families are assisted is determined according to the policies provided in Section 4-III.C.